open-coffee/opencoffee-starter/README.md

 provides the server side rendering of the navigation bar via thymeleaf.

 [Navigation Javascript](./coffeenet-starter-navigation-javascript/README.md)
-provides client side rendering of the navigation bar with javasript.
+provides client side rendering of the navigation bar with javascript.

 ## Repository